 The Christian Service Program aims to provide Regians with the experiences and means of reflection that will stimulate growth in community engagement, relationship building, and social awareness.
 By introducing active involvement in their community, students will see the vitality of service with others while connecting it to one’s Catholic identity.
 Additionally, students will be more open to new opportunities and relationships by connecting with others from different backgrounds.
 Finally, by engaging in service, students will grasp the complexity of social issues and the need to reflect and respond through an Ignatian lens.

 In their four years, Regis students will have a myriad of opportunities to participate in community service.
 During their Freshman year, students engage in service activities as a group as part of their Freshman Retreat.
-During Sophomore and Junior year, students participate in community service at an organization or parish in their local community for 10 and 30 hours respectively.
-During Senior year, each Regis student devotes each Tuesday morning for the entire year to a selected service site.
+During Sophomore and Junior year, students participate in community service at an organization or parish in their local community for 20 and 25 hours respectively.
+During Senior year, each Regis student devotes each Wednesday morning for the entire year to a selected service site.
 In their third trimester, aside from registering for a full trimester of classes, seniors have two possible options that affect the outlook of their final trimester at Regis.
 Students can make a greater commitment by doing full-time service for four and a half days a week.
-A secondary opportunity would be to participate in our Social Justice Entrepreneurship, which combines service 2 ½ days per week and a research project in the content area in which they are performing service.

 Social Justice Seminars